Devsbench/scientific-robin-e5a44/content/pages/index.md

       - title: Tokenize your property
         image: images/oval-aluminum.png
         image_alt: App users welcoming a new member
-        content: |
+        content: >
-          Get new investors in your commercial real estate business.
-Tokenize
+          Tap into a global customer base.
+Sell a small piece of your real estate.
+Easy participation and dividends tracking.
+Build your own real estate tokenization platform.
         actions:
           - label: Learn More
             url: /features